yourdevkalki/arbitrum-vibekit/typescript/examples/README.md

 ```

 **3. Local Development**:

-Navigate to the `typescript` directory and run the following `pnpm` commands to build
+Run the following `pnpm` commands in the `typescript` directory to build and run
 your agent.
 Replace the `"agent-name"` with the name of your desired agent, for example: `"swapping-agent-no-wallet"`.

 ```
-cd typescript &&
-pnpm install &&
 pnpm build &&
 pnpm --filter "agent-name" dev
 ```